 Teams must focus primarily on the work that is currently being done.
 Many started tasks are not recommended.

 At regular intervals, the team gathers and discusses how to become more productive and adjust their actions appropriately.

 Teams need to be self-organizing, responsible, and disciplined because, in Agile principles, this is the most crucial element to success.

 Scrum often requires many changes, including attitudes and culture.
 To effectively implement Scrum, it is not enough to simply accept the structure it offers but to truly understand the flexible principles and apply them consistently as a team.

 Scrum can help you respond more effectively to rapid changes in the environment, market, consumers and businesses.
 It is designed to provide predictability of events, if you are monitoring change and to control risk.

 Scrum helps you organize your work so that you deliver something valuable to every customer.
 This “something valuable” is called “Potentially Shippable Product Increment”.

 Scrum and stakeholder feedback

 Scrum allows you to gather stakeholder feedback at the end of each iteration.
 Based on this feedback, you can further customize your processes and product and increase their value.
 If market demands change, Scrum allows you to adapt faster.
-In this way, Scrum helps you reduce your risk.
+In this way, it helps you reduce risk.

 - Next article The Three Pillars of Scrum